SsangYong Tivoli review

 The XLV inherits the regular Tivoli’s design, but while the bluff front looks similar, some tweaks to the bumper – including the dark grey insert around the lower light clusters – add presence.
 The big, square wheelarches give the SsangYong a solid look and strong shoulderline, but the way these creases integrate into the longer body aren’t quite as elegant as on its smaller sibling.
 Both cars share an identical wheelbase, which explains why the larger rear overhang on the XLV makes it look a little awkward from some angles.

-The large tail-lights are a simple design, and with the flat tailgate the rear isn’t quite as striking as the front.
+The large rear lights are a simple design, and with the flat tailgate the rear isn’t quite as striking as the front.
 However, apart from a few minor details, the SsangYong’s looks have remained fairly faithful to the design concept that was unveiled in 2015.
+The 2020 facelift included new three-piece fog lights, a larger grille with faux chrome detailing, and new tail light signatures.

 If anything, the Tivoli interior is an even greater revelation than the outside.
-The design can stand its ground next to mainstream players with a smart seven-inch central screen on higher spec cars and an adjustable instrument cluster that illuminates in six different colours.
+The design can stand its ground next to mainstream players with a smart eight-inch central screen and, on the Ultimate model, a 10.25-inch digital instrument cluster.
 There's a premium focus to the interior that's obvious once you climb aboard.

-Go for Dandy Blue metallic paint, and you get beige leather as standard – althoughyou can go for grey as a no-cost option instead.
-The two-tone colour scheme gives the interior a lift, while touchpoints such as the indicators and leather-wrapped steering wheel also feel high quality.
+Leather seats are standard on Ultimate models.
+Go for Dandy Blue or Space Black metallic paint, and you get grey leather as standard, while other colours get black leather.
+Touch points such as the indicators and leather-wrapped steering wheel feel upmarket.
 However, there are solid plastics elsewhere – the dash is acceptable, but the buttons and knobs on the centre console feel cheap.
 The layout means it can be difficult to find the one you want at a glance, too.

-It’s not as stylish inside as a Fiat 500X, and some of the materials aren’t up to the standards of the class leaders, but SsangYong is now closer to mainstream rivals than ever before.
-Our only complaint with the design is details such as the fiddly climate control buttons and a lack of reach adjustment on the wheel.
+It’s not as stylish inside as a Peugeot 2008, and some of the materials aren’t up to the standards of the class leaders, but SsangYong is now closer to mainstream rivals than ever before.
+Our only complaint with the design is details such as the fiddly climate control buttons and a lack of reach adjustment on the wheel on the EX model.

 Sat-nav, stereo and infotainment

-While base models make do with a basic radio, EX trim (from under £15,000) brings the seven-inch touchscreen and a reversing camera.
-But you’ll need to step up to ELX for the full satellite navigation features.
+While base models make do with a basic radio, Ventura trim (from under £17,000) brings the eight-inch touchscreen and a reversing camera.
+But you’ll need to step up to Ultimate for the full sat-nav features.

 The sat-nav’s graphics are a bit dated and not the easiest to follow, but the system works well enough.
 Bluetooth pairing seems to work perfectly well, too.
-The sis-speaker multimedia system sounds adequate and there’s even an HDMI socket so you can play videos through a handheld device.
+The six-speaker multimedia system sounds adequate, while Apple CarPlay and Android Auto are fitted to all except the EX model.

 Practicality, comfort and boot space